Dear Lab Tests OnlineAU community,

 A positive throat culture indicates the presence of group A Streptococci, the bacteria that cause strep throat.

 Strep throat may be contagious and spreads through person-to-person contact.
 Symptoms usually occur within two to seven days after exposure.
 If untreated, this throat infection can create serious lifelong problems in a small minority of patients.

 Strep throat is most common in 5 to 10 year-olds.
 Up to 20 per cent of school children may be 'carriers' - people who have the bacteria but who have no symptoms.
 Carriers can still spread the infection to others.

-Seven to ten days.
+Five to ten days.